aerobase/omnibus-aerobase-server/doc/settings/configuration.md

 ### Storing Documents data in an alternative directory

-By default, Unifiedpush stores documents data under `/var/opt/unifiedpush/unifiedpush-server/documents/`: uploads are stored in `/var/opt/unifiedpush/unifiedpush-server/documents/`.
+By default, Aerobase stores documents data under `/var/opt/unifiedpush/unifiedpush-server/documents/`: uploads are stored in `/var/opt/unifiedpush/unifiedpush-server/documents/`.
 You can change the location of the above directories by editing the following lines to